Site-Specific Posterior Colporrhaphy and Perineorrhaphy for Rectocele

 Options for Treatment

 Treatment of prolapse depends on the patient’s symptoms and goals.
-Options include expectant management, pelvic floor exercises, pelvic floor physical therapy, pessary and surgical management (Figure 2).
-Because the patient found the prolapse bothersome, she declined expectant management and preferred to move forward with the definitive surgical management.
+Options include expectant management, pelvic floor exercises, pelvic floor physical therapy, pessary, and surgical management (Figure 2).
+Because the patient found the prolapse bothersome, she declined expectant management and preferred to move forward with definitive surgical management.

 Rationale for Treatment